 Swedish Spelt Pepparkakor (Gingerbread Cookies)

 You really can do pretty much anything with the dough.
 Next year, I think I might make my very own Gingerbread house.
 We’ll see.

-If you like this recipe for Swedish spelt pepparkakor, check out my other sweet treat recipes.
+If you like this recipe for Swedish spelt pepparkakor, check out my other festive recipes:

+Swedish Spelt Pepparkakor (Gingerbread Cookies)